felixwatts/slapdash/README.md

 ### Edit a dashboard

 Each dashboard is configured by the file `~/.slapdash/dashboards/<dashboard name>.xml`.
 Use you favorite code editor to edit the configuration file.
 You should get autocomplete and validation due to the provided schema file.
-Changes to dashboard configuration files are picked up immediately by the server.

 ## Dashboard configuration